nadrimajstor/micropython-wiki/Board-Teensy3.1.md

 * SPI, i2c, CANbus

 ###Status###
-No work has yet been done on porting to this chip
+Work has started on porting to this chip.
+See [repo](https://github.com/micropython/micropython/tree/master/teensy)